Monadic second-order logic: Decidability and complexity of satisfiability

 For each of these theories (S2S, S1S, WS2S, WS1S), the complexity of the decision problem is nonelementary.
+They could be obtained by performing a reduction of the emptiness problem of the star-free languages to WS1S.
+The WS1S is specifically known to be TOWER-complete.

 Use of satisfiability of MSO on trees in verification

 Monadic second-order logic of trees has applications in formal verification.
 Decision procedures for MSO satisfiability have been used to prove properties of programs manipulating linked data structures, as a form of shape analysis, and for symbolic reasoning in hardware verification.